-- (a) Apart from the requirements of Chapter 5, the Commission, when assessing the suitability of the management company, will consider the following: - (i) the experience of the key investment personnel of the management company or those of the investment adviser (where the latter has been delegated the investment management function) in managing hedge funds;
+- (a) The management company of a scheme must satisfy the requirements set out in Chapter 5 unless otherwise specified in this Chapter.
+For the avoidance of doubt, the Commission will consider, among others, the following factors when assessing the acceptability of the management company: - (i) The management company must have the requisite competence, expertise and appropriate risk management and internal controls systems.
+It must also be adequately and suitably staffed in order to properly manage the risks and operational issues in connection with its hedge funds business; - (ii) the experience of the key investment personnel of the management company and those of the investment adviser (where the latter has been delegated the investment management function) in managing hedge funds;